STAND. COM. REP. NO. 833

 State of Hawaii

-Your Committee on Ways and Means, to which was referred S.B.
-No. 774 entitled:
+Your Committees on Ways and Means and Judiciary and Labor, to which was referred S.B.
+No. 1100 entitled:

-"A BILL FOR AN ACT RELATING TO THE PROTECTION OF TARO,"
+"A BILL FOR AN ACT RELATING TO RECORDS MANAGEMENT,"

-The purpose and intent of this measure is to protect public lands that were or are used for taro production.
+The purpose and intent of this measure is to standardize and improve the records management of public schools.

 Specifically, this measure: